Slave labor on United States military installations 1799–1863: Federal policies and enslaved labor

 After examining federal shipyard wages, historian Linda Maloney, noted white worker fears while certainly misdirected had some rational economic basis that is the so-called "cooling" effects of enslaved labor on free wages had a harsh reality.
 Maloney found laborers at the mostly all-white, Massachusetts, Charlestown Naval Yard received wages of $1.00 a day and sometimes more, while those at the Washington Navy Yard, both white and black, earned but $0.72.
 On 21 November 1846, the Commandant of the Norfolk Navy Yard, Charles W. Skinner responded to the Secretary of the Navy John Mason, that wages at Baltimore were $1.75 per for a skilled carpenter while at Norfolk they were $1.50 which he attributed to very few tradesmen in the area and "the work being generally performed by Negros." and We are fortunate to possess some specific wage data.
-Responding to a BNC request, in 1821, Commodore Thomas Tingey supplied data on scale of wages for various shipyard occupations from 1801–1820.
+Responding to a BNC request, in 1821, Commodore Thomas Tingey supplied data on scale of wages for various shipyard occupations from 1801 to 1820.
 Tingey's submission has one serious omission, no data for slaves.
 While most of the data covers the decade 1810–1820, there is sufficient evidence to reveal a significant drop in workers income.
 For example, in 1801, a painter's per diem wage was set at $1.56; in 1820 a painter's daily wages were but $1.52–1.32.
 Far worst were the wage rates for ship caulkers.
 Tingey reported they were paid $1.81 in 1810, but, their wages declined to $1.44 by 1820.
 Shipyard laborers, who occupied the lowest rung in the hierarchy, were paid $0.85–0.75 in 1810, a decade later saw their wages declining to $0.80–0.68 in 1820.
 Ship caulkers and laborers, two occupations with large numbers of blacks, saw considerable decline.
 As these figures represent wages paid to free labor we may surmise the wages for enslaved labor was substantially lower.

 Similarly historian Robert Starobin 's study of the Gosport (Norfolk) Navy Yard reflects "The labor rolls of the Gosport Navy Yard reveal that in the 1830s slaves produced as much as white workers for two thirds the cost..."
 He reports that blacksmith strikers pay during this period ranged from 72 to 83 cents per day, averaging close to 72 cents.
 Whereas the daily wages of white workers ranged from $1.68 to $1.73, he found that even adding a hypothetical 30 cent per day for the enslaved workers maintenance, still left a large wage disparity.